 D. An acceptable purpose for naming facilities, positions, or programs for persons or entities is to honor living or deceased persons who meet one or more of the following criteria:

-1. A current or former Board of Trustees or CPCC Foundation member who has made an outstanding contribution.
+1. A current or former member of the Board of Trustees or CPCC Foundation member who has made an outstanding contribution to the College.

-2. A current or former employee who has made an outstanding contribution.
+2. A current or former employee who has made an outstanding contribution to the College.

 3. A citizen or entity who has made a substantial monetary or personal service contribution to the College and/or the CPCC Foundation.

 E. Absent exceptional circumstances, if the request is to honor a deceased individual, the request must not be submitted for at least one year following death.